Francis La Flesche: Career

 In 1879, Judge Elmer Dundy of the US District Court made a landmark civil rights decision affirming the rights of American Indians as citizens under the Constitution.
 In Standing Bear v.
 Crook, Dundy had ruled that "an Indian is a person" under the Fourteenth Amendment.
 Susette "Bright Eyes" La Flesche had been involved as an interpreter for the chief Standing Bear and an expert witness on Indian issues.
 She invited Francis to accompany her with Standing Bear on a lecture tour of the eastern United States during 1879-1880.
 They took turns acting as interpreter for the chief.

 In 1881 Susette and the journalist Thomas Tibbles accompanied Alice C. Fletcher, an anthropologist, on her unprecedented trip to live with and study Sioux women on the Rosebud Indian Reservation.
 Susette acted as her interpreter.
 Francis La Flesche also met and assisted Fletcher at this time, and they started a lifelong professional partnership.

 Nearly 20 years older than he, Fletcher encouraged his education to become a professional anthropologist.
-He started working with her in Washington, DC about 1881, where he also worked as an interpreter for the US Senate Committee on Indian Affairs.
+He started working with her in Washington, D.C., about 1881, where he also worked as an interpreter for the US Senate Committee on Indian Affairs.

-La Flesche gained a position with the Bureau of Ethnology at the Smithsonian Institution, with which Fletcher collaborated on her research.
+La Flesche gained a position with the Bureau of American Ethnology at the Smithsonian Institution, with which Fletcher collaborated on her research.
 He served as a copyist, translator and interpreter.
 At the beginning, he helped classify Omaha and Osage artifacts.
 He advanced to conducting professional-level research with Fletcher, and also acted as her translator and interpreter.
 He graduated from the National University Law School (now George Washington University Law School) in 1892 and earned a master's degree there in 1893.
 In 1891 Fletcher had informally adopted the 34-year-old La Flesche.